uvarc/rc-website/content/userinfo/rivanna/software/gurobi.md

 To import `gurobipy` as a Python module, you can use either Gurobi's own `python3.7` executable or a different `python`.

 ### Gurobi Python
-Please replace `python` with `python3.7` in your SLURM scripts.
+Please replace `python` with `python3.7` in your Slurm scripts.
 However, note that Gurobi does not provide `pip`.
 If you need additional Python packages please use a non-Gurobi Python (e.g. via `module load anaconda`).
 See next section.

 ### Non-Gurobi Python
 The module supports Python versions 2.7, 3.6 - 3.9.
 Please follow the instructions in the `module load` message.